-If you use Snapchat, you’ve probably noticed the “Best Friends” feature — a publicly displayed list of the people you chat with most often.
+If you use Snapchat and know how Snapchat works, you’ve probably noticed the “Best Friends” feature — a publicly displayed list of the people you chat with most often.
 There’s no way to turn this off or choose who makes the list, so you may have concerns with showing the world who you chat with.
 What those concerns are is your business — whether you’re worried about that girl who’s not your girlfriend showing up as your best friend, or you’d just like to keep your closest connections private.
 In any case, while there’s no official setting to remove someone from your Best Friends list, there is a workaround that allows it to be done.

 How Does Snapchat’s “Best Friends” Work?

 Your Best Friends list on Snapchat is just a way to keep track of the people you chat with most often.
 It appears at the top of your main friend list, making those users more accessible when you’re sending a new snap, but it also appears publicly on your profile.